 While the poll result noted in the introduction came from general consumers with mixed professional backgrounds, it's likely that those in the workforce will read a blog if it educates them or provides them with valuable information about their industry.

-To zone in on your particular industry, experiment with tactics like thought leadership, similarly to the post noted above.
-You can additionally write about news or trends related to your field.
-For example, here's a post where we discussed how a third-party cookie phaseout could impact marketers.
+Aside from responding to trends, you can additionally write about breaking news related to your field.
+For example, here's another post where we discussed how a third-party cookie phaseout could impact marketers.

 So, how do you create engaging content that pulls in audiences with all different reading motivations while still spreading brand awareness about your product or service?
 Consider publishing blog posts that combine industry trends, how-tos, and entertainment.
 After all, nine percent of the survey recipients polled above said they read blogs for all of the reasons on the list I gave.